techqueria/website/content/news/2021-02-02-follow-up-statement-david.md

 date: 2021-02-02
 ---

-A Letter from Shashi Jain:
+A Letter from Board Chair Shashi Jain:

 Yesterday, Techqueria’s Board of Directors removed David as a community member.
 David and I co-founded the organization in 2015, and I sincerely appreciate and am grateful for the dedication, passion, and enthusiasm David has given our community over the past five years.
 On a personal note, David is like a brother to me, even when we don't see eye to eye, and I don’t take this situation lightly.